mannly01/gtav-online-ahk/README.md

 ## Usage
 * Start GTA V before starting this script.
 * On Windows 10/11 you have to start the `GTA V Online Macros.ahk` script as administrator (Right-click -> Run as administator).
-* You should run the game in window(ed fullscreen) or some functions will alt-tab you and will not work properly.
+* You should run the game in window(ed fullscreen) or some functions will switch windows and not work properly.
 * You will have to toggle In Building mode manually since the interaction menu will be changed and most functions need to be aware of that.
 When you go into a building, toggle this setting for the functions to work correctly.
 If you start in a building, toggle In Building mode before using any of the functions.
 As a quick reference, if the Interaction Menu has 11 options, In Building should be deactivated; if it has 12, activate it.
 * The interaction menu is often delayed the first time it's opened after loading screens or cutscenes.
-  Make sure to briefly open the interaction menu from time to time, escpecially after loading/cutscenes.
+  Make sure to briefly open the interaction menu from time to time, especially after loading/cutscenes.
   Alternatively you can increase the IntMenuDelay setting for more accuracy but making the process slower in general.
-* If you start the game as CEO/President, you need to use the ResignOrDisband key for the CEO/President functions to work correctly the first time.
+* If you start the game as CEO/President, you need to use the ResignOrDisband key and then become CEO/President again for the CEO/President functions to work correctly the first time.
 * Needless to say, don't give inputs while a macro is running.
 * Sometimes you might find that the script doesn't appear to do anything.
 This might happen if you start the game after the AHK script.
 Reloading the script (Right-click on AHK systray icon -> Reload Script) fixes that usually.